PDCMFinder/pdcm-web-ui/public/static/content/pdcm-about.md

 ## How to cite

-If you use PDCM Finder in your work, please cite our publication:
+Please use the following citation when referring to the PDCM Finder in your work:

 [PDCM Finder: an open global research platform for patient-derived cancer models](https://academic.oup.com/nar/article/51/D1/D1360/6833240?login=true).
 Nucleic Acids Res.
 2022 [doi: 10.1093/nar/gkac1021](https://doi.org/10.1093/nar/gkac1021).
 PMID: 36399494.

-If you use PDX-MI in your work, please cite our publication:
+Please use the following citation when referring to the PDX-MI in your work:

 [PDX-MI: Minimal Information for Patient-Derived Tumor Xenograft Models](https://aacrjournals.org/cancerres/article/77/21/e62/662594/PDX-MI-Minimal-Information-for-Patient-Derived).
 Cancer Res.
 2017 [doi: 10.1158/0008-5472.CAN-17-0582](https://doi.org/10.1158/0008-5472.CAN-17-0582).
 PMID: 29092942; PMCID: PMC5738926.

+If you wish to cite a specific area of PDCM Finder we suggest a format similar to the following example:

+Some data for this paper were retrieved from the Patient-Derived Cancer Models Finder (PDCM Finder), www.cancermodels.org (date you retrieved the data cited)